 In the initial stage, India can consider setting up PCSs at/ near commercial centres and dedicated parking spots in upscale areas.
 For this, utilisation levels need to be assessed before and strategies developed.
 Although the government has proposed setting up a charging station every 3 km in cities and 25 km on highways, moving towards the target one step at a time is important.
 Building a lot of charging stations anticipating EV demand to grow in future, seems farfetched in the early years, when EV population is low, charging stations are expected to be underutilised.
 As EV sales grow and utilisation of existing stations improves, newer stations may be planned at strategic locations.
 This will keep a balance between the "chicken" and the "egg".
 However, as EV population rises significantly, there may not be a direct relationship between incremental EV sales and usage per EV charging station.
 As per a 2018 study conducted by the International Council on Clean Transportation, in several developed EV cities like San Jose, Seattle, and Amsterdam, usage per PCS has reduced despite rise in EV population.
 This introduces the idea of coverage versus capacity.
 Capacity planning takes into consideration more divergent factors like charging behaviour, driving pattern, and proximity of PCSs to end users, to determine ideal charging locations.
-Capacity planning station location.
+Capacity planning is required when EV penetration is high and coverage of charging station is no longer the only factor determining station location.